How to Transplant Seedlings

 After the seedling has grown another week you should be able to gently tug on the seedling and it will hold firmly in the soil.
 This is an indication that the plant has a good root system started and it's ready to be transplanted.

-Once the plant's roots have completely filled this pot, the plant is ready to be hardened off (if necessary) and planted directly in the garden.
+Once the plant's roots have completely filled this pot, the plant is ready to be hardened off (if necessary) and planted directly in the garden or in a container.
+Learn how to properly harden off seedlings here.

 Tips & Warnings